Introduction

 Human conflict

 As if poaching, climate change and habitat loss weren’t enough, mountain gorillas have also had to contend with violent human conflicts.
-Most of the human conflict affecting mountain gorillas has taken place in the Democratic Republic of Congo (DRC) and in neighbouring Rwanda.
+Most of the human conflicts affecting mountain gorillas have taken place in the Democratic Republic of Congo (DRC) and in neighbouring Rwanda.
 Gorillas have been caught in the middle of fierce gunfights and been gunned down by AK-47s, and had their habitat destroyed by explosive warfare.11https://www.ifaw.org/uk/animals/mountain-gorillas Because of Uganda’s relative stability, it has the best chance of becoming a haven for mountain gorillas, if we support it.

 The role of responsible tourism